Church and Charity Mortgages Explained

 Eligibility criteria

-How comfortably you will be able to make the repayments and eventually pay the balance is what lenders will be interested in.
-This is where the strength of your application will come in.
-You will need to prove how you function as a business, with business plans, how far your fundraising goes and how you’re funded in general, whether your finances are consistent and what the intentions are going forward.
+You will need to prove how you function as a business, with business plans, how far your fundraising goes and how you’re generally funded, whether your finances are consistent, and what your intentions are going forward.

 What deposit you’ll need

 Lenders will consider you far more attractive as a borrower the bigger your deposit is.
-That said, there are plenty of lenders out there who might stretch to an 80% loan-to-value (LTV) ratio, however this might come with higher commercial interest rates or lower term lengths.
-There may also be discounts on mortgages if you can stretch to a higher deposit figure.
-For example, specialist lender for churches and charities, Kingdom Bank, have been known to offer lower interest rates for applicants with a 60% LTV or less.
+That said, plenty of lenders out there might stretch to an 80% loan-to-value (LTV) ratio.
+However, this might come with higher commercial interest rates or lower term lengths.

 How a broker can help you get a church or charity mortgage